tna007/tna007/README.md

 #### 🔭 My current project

- I'm bucked up with Design System at OP Financial Group at the moment but will update one of my hobby project soon 🤞.
+ I'm working with Frontend Engineering and Design System at OP Financial Group at the moment but will update one of my hobby project soon 🤞.

 #### 🌱 I’m currently learning